Superhuman makes you fast. Fasrad does the email for you.

 A faster inbox is still an inbox you have to sit in

-Superhuman is the best keyboard-first email client there is.
-Split-second navigation, snippets, Instant Intro, read statuses, a command palette that means your hands never leave the home row.
-If your day is processing a high-volume inbox by hand, it shaves real minutes off every hour.
+Superhuman is a keyboard-first email client: split-second navigation, snippets, Instant Intro, read statuses, a command palette that means your hands never leave the home row.
+If your day is processing a high-volume inbox by hand, it shaves minutes off every hour.
 The catch is in the premise: it makes you faster at the work.
 The work is still yours.
 You read every thread, you write every reply, you remember every follow-up.

 Fasrad sits on the other side of that line.
 It's a hosted agent with its own inbox connected to your Google account.
 It reads the threads, sorts the ones that need a human from the ones that don't, drafts replies that quote what the other person actually said, and — when you point it at a Sheet — sends staggered personalized outreach and triages the replies as they land.
 You're not flying through messages faster.
 You're reading a short summary of what already got handled.